 New Orleans has beignets.
-New England has lobsters.
-Philadelphia has Philly cheesesteaks.
-Florida has key lime pie.
+New England has lobster.
+Philadelphia has cheesesteaks.
+Florida has key-lime pie.
 Just as these places boast local heritage foods, so too does Arizona.

 Arizona is home to some of the oldest documented food traditions in North America.

-Corn and squash cultivation here can be traced back 4,100 years, and local farmers still grow more than 160 of the same heirloom varieties of fruits, grains and vegetables produced here in 1912, when Arizona became a state.
+The "three sisters" of corn, beans and squash cultivation can be traced back 4,100 years, and local farmers still grow more than 160 of the same heirloom varieties of fruits, grains and vegetables produced here in 1912, when Arizona became a state.
 Arizona also boasts heirloom livestock breeds found in few other places.

 Not only does Arizona have a greater diversity of wild and farm-raised heritage foods than most other states, but it also has some of the most dramatic extremes in food-producing landscapes.
 The date groves and lettuce fields around Yuma are barely above sea level, while the more than 10,000-feet-high San Francisco Peaks provide perfect growing conditions for a variety of wild mushrooms.